EA-04-103 - Soil Consultants, Inc.

 We will review the effectiveness of your corrective actions during a subsequent inspection.

 If you disagree with this order, you may request alternative dispute resolution (ADR) with the NRC in an attempt to resolve this issue.
 ADR is a general term encompassing various techniques for resolving conflict outside of court using a neutral third party.
 The technique that the NRC has decided to employ during a pilot program which is now in effect is mediation.
-Additional information concerning the NRC's pilot program is described in the enclosed brochure (NUREG/BR-0317) and can be obtained at http://www.nrc.gov/about-nrc/regulatory/enforcement/adr.html.
-The Institute on Conflict Resolution (ICR) at Cornell University has agreed to facilitate the NRC’s program as an intake neutral.
+Additional information concerning the NRC's pilot program is described in NUREG/BR-0317.
+The Institute on Conflict Resolution (ICR) at Cornell University has agreed to facilitate the NRC's program as an intake neutral.
 Please contact ICR at 877-733-9415 within 10 days of the date of this letter if you are interested in pursing resolution of this issue through ADR.

 Questions concerning this letter should be addressed to Mr. Russell Arrighi, Senior Enforcement Specialist, Office of Enforcement, at 301-415-3936 or via e-mail at Russell.Arrighi@nrc.gov.

-In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response (if you choose to provide one) will be made available electronically for public inspection in the NRC Public Document Room or from the NRC’s document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
+In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response (if you choose to provide one) will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.
 To the extent possible, your response should not include any personal privacy, proprietary, or safeguards information so that it can be made available to the Public without redaction.
-The NRC also includes significant enforcement actions on its Web site at www.nrc.gov; select What We Do, Enforcement, then Significant Enforcement Actions.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 Office of Enforcementr